Deep learning in business analytics and operations research: Models, applications and managerial implications: Introduction

 It is not only academia that has yet to fully incorporate deep learning in its decision-making routines.
 This fact also holds true for a majority of enterprises: a 2016 report on \textquote{The Age of Analytics} by the McKinsey Global Institute refers to deep learning as \emph{\textquote{the coming wave}} \citep{Henke.2016}.
 This is also borne out by our own expertise when collaborating with large-cap companies, including consulting firms, across Europe and the United States.
 One member from a top management consulting firm even admitted to us that \emph{\textquote{we don't have a clue how deep learning works, neither do our clients}}.
 Hence, the above mentioned showcases of deep learning are largely exceptions among a handful of selected firms, thereby highlighting the dire need for company professionals to better understand deep learning, its applications and value \citep[cf.][]{Lee.2018}.

-The objective of this paper is to foster the use of deep learning in academia and practice.
-Individual contributions of this paper are as follows: (1)~we provide a mathematical background that formalizes the most relevant concepts in deep learning for readers who are not familiar with this technique.
+The objective of this overview is to provide an overview on the use of deep learning in academia and practice from an operations research perspective: (1)~we summarize the most relevant mathematical concepts in deep learning for readers who are not familiar with this technique.
 (2)~We demonstrate the use of deep learning across three case studies from operations research.
-Here we specifically compare its performance to conventional models from machine learning, thereby showing the improvements in prediction performance.
+Here we specifically compare its performance to conventional models from machine learning, thereby showing the improvements in both prediction and operational performance.
+As part of it, we see that default, out-of-the-box architectures are often not sufficient and, following this, we propose a novel deep-embedded network architecture.
 (3)~We provide recommendations regarding which network architecture to choose and how to tune parameters.
 (4)~We derive implications for managers and practitioners who want to engage in the use of deep neural networks for their operations or business analytics.
 (5)~We propose directions for future research, especially with regard to the use of deep learning for business analytics and operations research.

-The remainder of this paper is structured as follows. \Cref{sec:mathematical_background} recapitulates deep neural networks by rewriting the concept as an optimization problem using conventional terminology of operations research.
+The remainder of this overview article is structured as follows. \Cref{sec:mathematical_background} recapitulates deep neural networks by rewriting the concept as an optimization problem using conventional terminology of operations research, while \Cref{sec:methods} proposes our tailored deep-embedded network architecture.
 To demonstrate the potential use of deep learning in practice, we then conduct three experiments with real-world data from actual business problems (see \Cref{sec:computational_experiments}).
-All of our findings reveal superior prediction performance on the part of deep neural networks.
-Finally, \Cref{sec:discussion} provides recommendations for the use of deep learning in operations research and highlights the implications of our work for both research and management. \Cref{sec:conclusion} concludes.
+All of our experiments reveal superior prediction performance on the part of deep neural networks.
+Finally, \Cref{sec:discussion} provides recommendations for the use of deep learning in operations research and highlights the implications of our work for both research and management. \Cref{sec:conclusion} concludes with a summary.